resource-watch/slate/source/includes/api/_dataset.md

 ## Creating a Dataset

-To create a dataset, you will need to provide a valid authorization token.
-If a valid token is not provided, a **401 Unauthorized** will be returned.
-Follow the steps of [this guide to get your token](#how-to-generate-your-private-token).
+To create a dataset, you will need to be authenticated.
+Additionally, your user account needs to be associated with all `application` you specify for the dataset.

 To create a dataset, you need to define all of the required fields in the request body.
 The fields that compose a dataset are: